harness/developer-hub/docs/continuous-delivery/cd-advanced/cd-helm-category/deploy-helm-charts.md

 See [Example Kubernetes Manifests using Go Templating](../../cd-technical-reference/cd-k8s-ref/example-kubernetes-manifests-using-go-templating.md).

-## Option: Override Chart Values YAML in Environment
+## Option: Override chart values YAML in environment

 You can override the values YAML file for a stage's Environment by mapping the Environment name to the values file or folder.
 Next, you use the `<+env.name>` Harness expression in the values YAML path.